AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-with-anaplan/send-workfront-project-updates-to-anaplan-list-item.md

 ## Deploying to Workfront Fusion

 Complete the following steps to deploy this integration scenario to your Fusion account.
-This should only be done after completing the required Workfront and Anaplan configuration.
+This should only be done after completing the required [!DNL Workfront] and Anaplan configuration.

-1. Navigate to the Templates menu in Workfront Fusion and click the **Send Workfront project updates to Anaplan list item** scenario template.
+1. Navigate to the Templates menu in [!DNL Workfront Fusion] and click the **Send Workfront project updates to Anaplan list item** scenario template.
 1. Replace the variable values for the following Anaplan variables:

    <table style="table-layout:auto">